yussypu/redis-clone-go/README.md

 ## 🖥️ CLI Demo

-Here’s what the YahyaRedis CLI looks like:
+Here’s what the CLI looks like:

 ![CLI](cli.png)